Open day FAQs

 - Where can I park?

 Car parking near campus is limited, and often reaches full capacity at our open days.
-We therefore strongly recommend those driving to consider one of Sheffield’s several park and ride sites on the tram network, which link directly with the University’s dedicated tram stop.
+We therefore strongly recommend those driving to consider one of Sheffield’s several park and ride sites on the tram and train network, which link directly with the University’s dedicated tram stop.

 From the M1, exit at Junction 33 for the Nunnery Square park-and-ride site, or Junction 34 for the Meadowhall Interchange park-and-ride site.
 From either site, take the yellow route tram towards Middlewood.